 A use case describes interactions between people and systems.
 Use cases are often used in software and systems engineering to capture and understand requirements.
 The W3C Social Business Community Group takes a use case driven approach to identifying and defining gaps in technical component standards to be addressed as social business applications evolve.
-Use cases provide context and help illustrate how and why social technical components can be used to add value.
+Here we introduce a use case to provide context and help illustrate how and why social technical components can be used to add value.

 Consider a business process defined for procurement.
 There are many participants involved, and that group of roles and individuals may change depending on the given procurement instance.
 For example, a manager might only become involved if an order has been delayed or a project's schedule has been shifted.
-A search for an import regulations specialist might only occur when specific products are being procured from a country requiring that specific expertise.
+A search for an import regulations person with a particular expertise might only occur when specific products are being procured from a certain country.
 A buyer may have insights into a lower cost alternative that still meets requirements.
 It is often impossible to identify all interested parties ahead of time because of the conditional nature of the process.
 A business process work flow may transition through systems unfamiliar to interested participants.
 Simply providing all possible participants access to these systems wouldn't help them use these systems or interpret the information that they are seeing, and may not be desirable from an access control perspective.

 A social business offers new ways of addressing this challenge.
-It embraces the principle that interested parties will select to follow processes that are of interest to them, that information of interest can be aggregated and presented to those interested parties, and that these can be accomplished without violating security policies.
+It embraces the principles that interested parties will select to follow processes that are of interest to them, that information of interest can be aggregated and presented to those interested parties, and that these can be accomplished without violating security policies.